 Just pick one and roll with it.

 This is great if you already have a specific goal in mind or you just want to get in the habit of accomplishing goals.
-Best if it is quick and easy, like to clean your kitchen in the next twenty minutes.
+Best if it is quick and easy like cleaning your kitchen in the next twenty minutes.

 While Robbins provides coaching to help you create a compelling future, he offers a lot of content for free on his website.
 Take six minutes to write down as many goals that you would like to do or experience for the next twenty years.
 Choose four that you can do within the next year and write a paragraph for each as to why you will accomplish this goal.
 Review and update your list of goals yearly.